-The Simulation System#
+The Simulation System.#

-Now that we know how to use and manipulate the simulation state
+Now that we know how to use and manipulate the simulation state (State), it’s time to delve into the simulation configuration in System.

 System Creation#

-attributes (e.g., domain, force_model, \(\Delta t\)) with sensible defaults.
+By default, create() initializes unspecified attributes (e.g., domain, force_model, \(\Delta t\)) with sensible defaults.

 import jax